damianhakert/damianhakert.github.io/source/_posts/2015-05-06-why-were-replacing-gitlab-ci-jobs-with-gitlab-ci-dot-yml.markdown

 #### 6. Build matrices

-Right now, you can split up your build in multiple parts for GitLab CI, making it possible to run various parts of your build in parallel.
-This makes it fast to test, but restricts you to a single build on a single push.

-With `.gitlab-ci.yml` you will be able to run build matrices, where you can have your entire build run (in parallel) in different environments.
-You could test your project against multiple database, with different ruby versions or something else.
+Currently you can define multiple jobs, but you have to define each one yourself.

+If you have multiple versions of the programming language, multiple environments and multiple lists of dependencies, you end up making a job for each.

+With `.gitlab-ci.yml` you will be able to run _build matrices_, where these jobs are generated for you.
+If you define each of the dimensions, the combinations will be generated.
+This makes it easier to set up complex test suites that require this.

 ### Current jobs

-Your current jobs can be ran by putting your
+Your current job can be run by putting your
 `job.sh` in the root of the repo and referencing that in your .gitlab-ci.yml: `script:./job.sh`.